dpass47/dpass47/README.md

 ## 👨‍💻 About Me:

-I am an aspiring Front-End Developer based in Colorado.<br><br>🔭 I am currently working on various side projects while looking for my first Front-End developer position!<br>⚡In my free time, I love to spend time with my family and fly in the virtual skies!<br>
+I am an aspiring Frontend Developer based in Colorado.<br><br>🔭 I am currently working on various side projects while looking for my first Front-End developer position!<br>⚡In my free time, I love to spend time with my family and fly in the virtual skies!<br>

 ## 🌐 Socials: